Solar Power System for RV Owners: A Complete Guide

 RV Solar power storage is best accomplished with a deep cycle battery, 12V, or 24V battery.
 Today, solar batteries are available in a few different chemistries to help meet budget and use demands.
 Most commonly, this includes gel, flooded, sealed, and lithium-based technologies.

 Solar energy is generated in DC power, so an inverter is required to use the AC power (ordinary wall plugs) in a recreational vehicle.
 Inverters may be independently mounted within the interior of your RV, or packaged with the battery and electrical outlets in a solar-powered generator.

 Finding the right-sized inverter is as easy as finding your expected electrical demand, and most units are clearly rated to handle approximate running and surge wattage capacities (such as 1000W continuous and 2000W surge).
 Giving yourself a little bit of wiggle room, simply add up all of the wattages of your RV’s electrical components to make sure that normal operating loads are below your inverter’s total capacity.

 While panels, batteries, inverters, and charge controllers are sort of the “big 4” components of solar power systems for RVs, the other smaller pieces, parts, and equipment are just as important to the performance and safety of your installation.
 Wires must be properly sized and the quality of the installation and weatherproofing are vital for your investments and ongoing electricity access.

-To make it easier for other solar enthusiasts, we’ve developed several solar panel kits designed with everything that is necessary to safely produce tons of usable solar power.
+To make it easier for other solar enthusiasts, we’ve developed dozens of solar panel kits designed with everything that is necessary to safely produce tons of usable solar power.
 With complete component customization available, our solar panel kits always include the perfect wires and mounting materials for a long-lasting and high-performing off-grid electrical system.

 How to Pick the Perfect Solar Power System for Your RV